Elession/pwn-challenges/Beginner/kid_BOF/README.md

 ## Guide
 Source code looks fairly long but it is a simple code, let's try to highlight the main points:

-1. When a segmentation fault is triggered while binary is running, it will run the sigsegv_trigger function , which contains the flag.
+1. When a segmentation fault is triggered while binary is running, it will run the `pizza` function , which will read the flag
-2. `vuln` function is called, which asks for a input of 20 bytes.
+2. `burger` function is called, which asks for a input of 200 bytes.
 It also has the vulnerable c function `gets`, which allows us to buffer overflow.

-What to consider:
-1. buffer (20 bytes)
-2. saved edp address (4 bytes)

-To overflow, we thus need to send at least 25 bytes of input.
+We can try to do this:

+#### To find the offset needed:
+1. use `cyclic 300` in pwndbg (this generates the de bruijin sequence)
+2. `break main` and run the program (C)
+3. you should see that the `RSP` pointer contains `caaaaaab` and beyond.
+We just need the first 8 bytes because that is where the return address is.

 ```sh
 pwndbg> cyclic -l caaaaaab